eseidel/space_traders/README.md

 * Teach route planner how to warp.

 Automation:
-* Have a config language to explain what mounts a ship should have.
-* Have a config language to explain what the ships should be doing.
 * Need to store handle and email somewhere.
 * Need logic for planning which faction to be (random)?
 * Logic for planning what to do with money (e.g. buy ships, by mods)